The Definitive Guide to Handling and Recovering from Negative Reviews by Review Tool™ Creator (Updated July 2024)

 If you believe the negative review you have received is not genuine, you can contact the review site.
 If you can prove that the negative review was not submitted by a customer, but by a third party or even a competitor, you may be able to have the review taken down.

-Join the conversation.
+4. Join the conversation and respond to the negative review.
 While you may be tempted to attempt to contact the reviewer privately, you’ll leave out an important audience – other customers or potential customers who may be swayed by the negative review.
 How you respond may not only sway the reviewer, but future customers, as well.

 We’re ruled by social media, and people expect responses to their posts and reviews.
 In fact, one study found that 40 percent of people expect an answer within only one hour.
-That doesn’t leave much time to investigate and craft an ideal response, but you still should try.
+That doesn’t leave much time to investigate and craft an ideal response, but you still should try to respond to a negative review in no more than a couple of days.

 One survey reported that 78% of online reviewers trust a business that responds to reviews more than one that doesn’t.
 Even if you can’t perfectly rectify every situation, you may be impressing business you didn’t even know about and earning new customers based on how you respond to negative reviews.